 Introduction

 The High Court of Kerala, in Harrisons Malayalam Ltd. v.
-State of Kerala and Others (Anil K. Narendran & S. Muralee Krishna, JJ.) held, on 5th March 2026 (2026:KER:19290), inter alia, the following with respect to the payment of Land Tax by the petitioner, Harrisons Malayalam Ltd.:
+State of Kerala and others (Anil K. Narendran & S. Muralee Krishna, JJ.), discussed, inter alia, on 5th March 2026 (2026:KER:19290), the following with respect to the payment of Land Tax by the petitioner, Harrisons Malayalam Ltd.:

 • 1.
-The petitioner has no legal right to seek a writ of mandamus to effect the Transfer of Registry, since, inter alia, it has not chosen to submit a proper application, with supporting documents, before the competent authority.
+Whether the petitioner (Harrisons Malayalam Ltd.) has a legal right to seek a writ of mandamus to effect the Transfer of Registry, though it has not chosen to submit a proper application, with supporting documents, before the competent authority.

 • 2.
-The condition imposed in the Government order to the extent it stipulates that the land tax received from the petitioner, i.e., Harrisons Malayalam Ltd. and its assignees, shall be subject to the final decision in the civil suit proposed to be filed by the State, is not sustainable in law.
+Whether the condition imposed in the Government Order – the land tax received from the petitioner, i.e., Harrisons Malayalam Ltd. and its assignees, shall be subject to the final decision in the civil suit proposed to be filed by the State, is sustainable in law.

 Contention of the State